tejaswigowda/strata-editor/guides/AI_GUIDE.md

 > Part of the [Strata documentation](../README.md#documentation).
 See also:
 > [The language](LANGUAGE.md) · [JS Shell](JS_SHELL.md) · [Dev mode API](DEV_MODE_API.md) · [The eval matrix (thesis evidence)](../README.md#the-eval-matrix-the-editing-gate)

 **The shell and language work perfectly well without AI.** This document covers the optional natural-language layer: the agentic loop, the scene context the model sees, how to configure models, and how the generation fallback is evaluated.
-The [eval matrix](../README.md#the-eval-matrix-the-editing-gate) — the evidence for the zero-training claim — lives in the README because it is the project thesis.
+The [eval matrix](../README.md#the-eval-matrix-the-editing-gate) (the evidence for the zero-training claim) lives in the README because it is the project thesis.

 ## The agentic loop

 When you use AI (opt-in), every request runs a bounded, self-correcting loop.
 All on-device, no extra models.
-The language is the contract—the AI stays within bounds and emits selector-op JSON.
+The language is the contract.
+The AI stays within bounds and emits selector-op JSON.

 ```
 generate -> validate -> execute -> observe -> fix   (max 3 retries, every action on the undo stack)